St James's Place's new fee structure. What has changed?

 Existing investments in ISAs and unit trusts.

-Existing investments in pensions and investment bonds remain on the old structure until exit fees have expired.
+Existing investments in pensions and investment bonds remain on the old fee structure until their exit fees have expired.

 The high-level changes